ppanchal97/ValSys_technical_challenge/README.md

 1. Main.py

-- Contains the entry point for the file
+- Contains the entry point for the program

 2. Lib.py